 Mrs. Lauren Chaney

-6th Grade and MS (6th-7th) Math /Algebra Teacher
+6th Grade and Middle School Math /Algebra Teacher

 Hello!
 My name is Lauren Chaney, and I am excited to be teaching Middle School Math and Algebra!
-I am originally from Mississippi, but I look forward to making Virginia my new home.
+I am originally from Mississippi, but Virginia has become my new home.
 I graduated from Mississippi State University in 2016 with a Bachelor of Science degree in Elementary Education, concentrating in Math and English.
 I love working with middle school students, and I am humbled to work with them at such a critical age in their lives.
-I look forward to the year ahead and hope that all my students learn to enjoy math as much as I do!
+I look forward to beginning my 2nd year at Saint Ann, and I hope that all my students learn to enjoy math as much as I do!

 Mr. Luke Hollomon

-Hi there, I'm Luke Hollomon, the new middle school science and pre-algebra teacher.
-I just graduated from Georgetown University with a master's degree in physiology.
+Hi there, I'm Luke Hollomon, and I am the middle school science teacher.
+I graduated from Georgetown University with a master's degree in physiology.
 Prior to that, I attended the University of Dallas where I majored in Political Philosophy.
 Outside of the classroom, I'm an avid cyclist, runner, and fisherman.
 My favorite application of science is in the kitchen, where I use many scientific techniques and apparatus to prep food each week.
 My wife, puppy, and I are really excited to settle in Arlington and be a part of the St. Ann's community.

 Ms. Cecilia Chapman